paskal/blog/blog/content/post/2016-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 ### Scalability

 According to the [documentation](https://shinken.readthedocs.io/en/latest/07_advanced/distributed.html), every type of process can be run even on different hosts.
-That's interesting, because you might want DB in the cheapest place, data receivers in every datacenter, and alerter processes closer to your physical location.
-Shinken user on the scheme is happy; that's a positive sign:
+That's interesting, because you might want DB in the cheapest place, data receivers in every data center, and alerter processes closer to your physical location.
+The Shinken user on the scheme is happy; that's a positive sign:

 ![Shinken simple distributed architecture](https://shinken.readthedocs.io/en/latest/_images/shinken-architecture.png)

 For multi-regional monitoring, there is also an answer, **[Realms](https://shinken.readthedocs.io/en/latest/_images/shinken-architecture-isolated-realms.png)**.

 Here, you notice something awesome: Data is collected into regional DB, not into a global one.
-There are also sub-realms setup for smaller big setups, which requires fewer machines to setup and just one DB:
+There is also sub-realms setup for smaller big setups, which requires fewer machines to set up and just one DB:

 ![Shinken simple multi-regional distributed architecture](https://shinken.readthedocs.io/en/latest/_images/shinken-architecture-global-realm.png)